 "Continue with your support for food insecurity and the support groups you provide.
 Continue to work with other health organizations and coordinating your efforts.
 I think there is a lot of support out there but the public isn't aware."
-"Improve community awareness for patient and community education programs.
-Include publicizing to employees for better communication and follow up."

 "Who knew?

+Where are

+these secrets

+kept, and how

+do you

+communicate

+to your

+patients?"

-Where are these secrets kept, and how do you communicate to your patients?"
-"Advertise these programs to Sharp patients through a variety of methods (e.g. mail, electronic/ computer, literature available at SHR facilities.)"
+"Advertise these programs to Sharp patients through a variety of methods (e.g. mail, electronic/computer, literature available at SHR facilities.)"